yurigo79/gutenberg/packages/editor/README.md

 _Returns_

--   `Component|null`: The component to be rendered.
+-   `React.ReactNode`: The component to be rendered.
 Return Null if the editor panel is disabled for featured image.

 ### PostFormat